RedCrafter07/RedCrafter07/README.md

 ### Hey 👋
 I'm RedCrafter07.
-I like to program with JavaScript.
+I like to program with JavaScript and Java.

-I've published some german Discord.js repositories here on GitHub.
+I'm a Front- and Backend Web Developer.

+I'm making many projects, for example (Processed)[https://github.com/ProcessedMod/Processed], my Minecraft Mod.

 A follow would be very appreciated ^^